hchiam/learning-js/bookmarklets/README.md

 1. Go to the `about:config` page in Firefox (type `about:config` in the address bar and hit enter).
 2. If you understand what you're doing, accept the risk and continue.
 3. Carefully search for `browser.urlbar.filter.javascript`, click on the double-arrows icon to toggle it to `false`, and close the `about:config` page.
-4. Go to the `about:preferences#privacy` page in Firefox, and under "Address Bar" checkmark to enable Bookmarks.
+4. Go to the `about:preferences#privacy` page in Firefox, and then under "Address Bar", toggle the checkmark to enable Bookmarks.
 This will let bookmarklets show up in address bar suggestions.

 Chrome currently includes bookmarks (and bookmarklets) in search suggestions by default.
 The above steps can let you set up Firefox to do the same.